GerRudi/My-favourite-open-source-software/README.md

 # My-favourite-open-source-software
-Personal list of my favourite open source software that I frequently use
+Personal list of my favourite open source software that I frequently use, lots of it on a daily basis.

 ### FAQ
 Q: WhY WiNdOwS?
 A: Yes.